3.2. Introduction to Python#

 z[len(z)]

-The most straighforward interpretation of a list for mathematical purposes is as a sequence of numbers.
+The most straightforward interpretation of a list for mathematical purposes is as a sequence of numbers.
 Using Python pieces we know so far, we can write a function that computes simple statistics for a list:

 def simple_stats(xx) :